Texas Fertility Center San Antonio

 • Other signs of endometriosis include fatigue and gastrointestinal problems like bloating, constipation, diarrhea and nausea.
 This causes some women to be misdiagnosed with IBS.

-You might also be surprised to learn the pain you experience from endometriosis doesn’t necessarily indicate how severe your condition is.
-For example, some women will have mild endometriosis and have almost-unbearable pain.
+You might also be surprised to learn that the pain you experience from endometriosis doesn’t necessarily indicate your condition’s severity.
+For example, some women will have mild endometriosis and have almost unbearable pain.
 In contrast, other women with severe endometriosis feel no pain at all.
-This just shows that it’s important to know all the different symptoms as well as what’s normal for you.
+This shows that it’s essential to know all the different endometriosis symptoms, as well as what’s normal for you.

 Treatment can help with the pain and infertility that this condition causes

-Because it’s Endometriosis Awareness Month, we want you to know that treatment is available.
-Our San Antonio fertility doctor can confirm your diagnosis.
-She’ll then work with you to design a customized treatment plan to meet your health and family-building needs.
-Whether it’s medication or minimally invasive fertility surgery, Dr. Munch can get you on the road to health and the path to parenthood.
+Our San Antonio endometriosis specialists can confirm your diagnosis.
+We will work with you to design a customized treatment plan to meet your health and family-building needs.
+Whether it’s medication or minimally invasive fertility surgery, we can get you on the road to health and the path to parenthood.

 Contact us to learn more about endometriosis and schedule an appointment to get the diagnosis and treatment you deserve.